Izaan17/PixelPurge/README.md

 **Use with caution, and back up your files if you’re unsure!**

 ## Note
-To make PixelPurge work as intended you must be monitoring before playing the game.
+To make PixelPurge work as intended **you must be monitoring before playing the game**.